kjboost/Final-Project-Competition-Advanced-LLM-Course-2025---Analysis-and-Improvements/README.md

 ---

 ## Hypothesis
+From error analysis, I observed inconsistencies and instability in model outputs across similar inputs.

-I hypothesized that data quality issues, such as duplication and distribution bias, were negatively affecting generalization performance.
+Based on this, I hypothesized that data quality issues, such as duplication and distribution bias, were negatively affecting generalization performance.

 ---